The art of table tipping

 The vigil ended and Chris was quite pleased.
 So much so that he asked if everyone wanted to try it again.
 So they did.
 This time instead of moving back and forward, the table was moving in a circular motion.
 Suspecting we were dealing with one of our well known resident spirits, Chris asked if it was Thomas we were talking with and if it was could he flip the table over.
 The table started moving in aggressive motions and went up on two legs and then over onto the floor.
 Chris in his words was ‘ecstatic’ as he didn’t know if that kind of table would work and if the process would work as it has never been done at Black Rock and our guests had never done or seen it before either.

 It was an interesting experiment to watch.
 The sceptical side of me is not convinced of course.
 It was difficult for me to see amongst the people if anyone was manipulating the table and I was not one of the people on the table to see or feel what was going on.
-The big test and I said this to the team was I want us on a table and just us because I know that none of us will be moving that table.
+The big test for me would to be on a table with people I have carefully selected that I know for a fact would not move the table.
 Then if it happened, my interest would definitely be peaked.
 Like a lot of older school method, anything with a ‘human’ element has the opportunity for manipulation and whether or not it is a conscious movement or not, one can always argue that it is dismissible due to the human element.
 I would definately be interested in building a table similar to what Michael Faraday used to eliminate that human elemate and perhaps there are other ways to do this too.
 I am not a ‘spirtual’ style investigator but I do look at all forms of communication.
 There is a lot I could experiment with and some concepts I could use from table tipping for future investigation so there are a few things I will definitely be trying.
 Is this proof that we were communicating with spirit?
 No it isn’t but what is exactly?
-This is a method that has been around for over a century so regardless of whether it is showmanship, a bit of fun or completely paranormal, it is certainly worth a try for anyone paranormal investigator just to see what it is all about.
+This is a method that has been around for over a century so regardless of whether it is showmanship, a bit of fun or completely paranormal, it is certainly worth a try for any paranormal investigator just to see what it is all about.

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum